 I remember telling a co-worker about our difficulty trying to have a baby.
 She said “You have time,” leaning into me, “You guys are young.
 It will happen.”
-The thing is, by that point we had already done twelve rounds of Clomid, and three intrauterine inseminations, which all resulted in negative pregnancy tests.
+The thing is, by that point, we had already done twelve rounds of Clomid, and three rounds of intrauterine insemination, which all resulted in negative pregnancy tests.
 We were even starting the process for in vitro fertilization (IVF).
 These comments about my age were made to sound like time will magically cure my infertility.
 Why were these remarks so hurtful?

 Comments About My Age Added Unnecessary Pressure